Industry News

 The City Council of Nairobi (CCN) is reviewing its building by-laws to allow developers to build office blocks in high-end estates located to the west of the city.

-The amendments which are being done under a new land use policy that seeks to encourage people to work closer to their homes is part of CCN’s review of existing by-laws that have demarcated seven new zones for commercial use to ease congestion in the city centre.
+The amendments which are being done under a new land use policy that seeks to encourage people to work closer to their homes are part of CCN’s review of existing by-laws that have demarcated seven new zones for commercial use to ease congestion in the city centre.

 According to Tom Odongo, the director of planning at City Hall, the new regulations will open up all the high-end estates west of Nairobi – except Muthaiga and Runda – to commercial property developers.